lbnl-science-it/LRC101_training_Oct2022/slides.md

 # Slurm-Related Environment Variables

 - Slurm provides global variables
-- Can be used in your job submission scripts to adapt the resources being requested in order to avoid hard-code
+- Can be used in your job submission scripts to adapt the resources being requested in order to avoid hard-coding
 - Examples of Slurm variables

   - SLURM_SUBMIT_DIR : The path of the job submission directory.